-When constructing an "rcd" PASSporT, the RCD authentication service shall populate the protected header as specified in [draft-ietf-stir-passport-rcd].
-The "alg" parameter value shall be "ES256".
-The payload "orig", "dest", and "iat" claims shall be populated as specified in [ATIS-1000074].

-When adding "rcd" PASSporT claims to a "shaken" PASSporT, the RCD authentication service shall populate the base "shaken" claims as specified in [ATIS-1000074].
-The RCD authentication service shall add "rcd" PASSporT claims to a "shaken" PASSporT only if the criteria for "A" attestation are met; e.g., as specified in [ATIS-1000074] or based on receiving a valid base PASSporT from the originating customer as described in clause 6.1 of [ATIS-1000092].

 The RCD authentication service shall include an "rcd" claim.
 The "rcd" claim shall contain a "nam" key value pair and may contain the additional optional key value pairs defined for the "rcd" claim in [draft-ietf-stir-passport-rcd].
-The RCD authentication service shall populate the values of the key value pairs of the "rcd" claim based on information obtained from an authoritative source.
+The RCD authentication service shall populate the values of the key value pairs of the "rcd" claim based on a source of vetted information as described in clauses 5.2.1.1 through 5.2.1.3 below.

-The RCD authentication service shall include an "rcdi" claim if the "rcd" claim directly or indirectly references external resources, or if inclusion of the "rcdi" claim is mandated by the JWTClaimConstraints extension contained in the signing certificate.
+The RCD authentication service shall include an "rcdi" claim as described in clause 5.1.5 if the "rcd" claim directly or indirectly references external resources and/or if inclusion of the "rcdi" claim is mandated by the JWTClaimConstraints extension contained in the signing certificate as described in clause 5.2.1.1.
 The RCD authentication service may include a "crn" claim.
 If the RCD authentication service includes an "rcdi" claim, then it shall ensure that the content contained in and referenced by the "rcd" claim corresponds to the value of the "rcdi" claim (otherwise, verification will fail).

 If the calling user requests privacy (e.g., the Privacy header field contains a privacy type of "id"), then the RCD authentication service may anonymize the user’s identity in the "rcd" claim, but the remaining claims shall be set as specified in [ATIS-1000074] (specifically, the "orig" claim shall contain the actual calling TN).

-The "rcd" PASSporT shall be signed with the credentials of either a delegate certificate as defined in [ATIS-1000092], or an STI certificate as defined in [ATIS-100074].
-When signing with a delegate certificate, the authentication service shall ensure that the certificate scope, as specified by the certificate’s TNAuthList, includes the "orig" claim of the "rcd" PASSporT.
-The Protected Header "x5u" parameter shall reference the signing certificate.

-When adding "rcd" PASSporT claims to a "shaken" PASSporT, the RCD authentication service shall sign the "shaken" PASSporT with the credentials of an STI certificate as defined in [ATIS-1000074].

-The JWTClaimConstraints extension defined in [RFC 8226] may be used to constrain the rcd information that can be signed by an RCD authentication service hosted by a non-shaken entity.
-For example, an STI Subordinate CA (STI-SCA) (as defined in [ATIS-1000092]) may include a JWTClaimConstraints extension in the delegate certificate issued to a Voice over Internet Protocol (VoIP) entity in order to constrain the RCD authentication service to include an "rcdi" claim in the "rcd" PASSporT for a specific value or set of values (see clause 5.1.5).

 The Identity header field of the originating INVITE request shall be populated with the full form of the resulting "rcd" or "shaken" PASSporT.

-RCD authentication can be performed either by the originating customer’s CPE (i.e., a VoIP Entity such as an enterprise SIP-PBX) or by a SHAKEN-approved Originating SP (OSP), as described in the following sub-clauses.
+RCD authentication can be performed either by the originating customer’s or other VoIP Entity’s CPE (i such as an enterprise SIP-PBX) or by a SHAKEN-approved Originating SP (OSP) with credentials as appropriate to the given entity type, as described in the following sub-clauses.

 RCD Authentication provided by non-SHAKEN VoIP Entity